If you are about to buy or sell a home, you may be asking yourself a common question, “Are real estate agents trustworthy?”

 Some realtors are not trustworthy and will lie to have you sign a contract with them.
 The most common lies given to you by realtors are:

-If you hear that an agent told previous clients these things, or if they are telling you these things during your interview, then you may want to consider other options.
+If your agent is telling you these things during your interview, then you may want to consider other options.

 Unethical real estate agents can scare sellers or buyers away from working with trustworthy realtors.
 That is why we suggest conducting research, interviewing multiple agents, and speaking to them before committing.
 There are good agents out there, and they are easy to find.
 If you have a bad experience with one, just try another.

-If you are looking for reliable and trustworthy real estate agents near you, FastExpert might be a good fit for you.
-The company has been in the real estate business for more than 6 years, building a foundation of trust and honesty with its clients all across the United States.
+If you are looking for a reliable real estate agent near you, FastExpert might be a good fit for you.
 Check out our database of real estate agents near you and meet the top agents in your area.